 I started working in a mine way up north in Western Australia on a fly-in fly-out basis.
 The company would fly our whole crew out to site, and we would live there for two weeks, working six twelve-hour day shifts, followed by seven twelve-hour night shifts.
 We were then flown home and had eight days off, before heading back to work again.

 Work uniform in the mines has certain requirements, including steel toe-cap boots, and orange reflective shirts.
 However, the presentation of these uniform is completely irrelevant.
-Alot of guys work in oily or dirty conditions, and a clean, crisply ironed shirt is not a requirement.
+Many of the guys work in oily or dirty conditions, and a clean, crisply ironed shirt is not a requirement.

 It was completely acceptable, and very common to turn up at work unshaven, hair uncombed, and shirt fresh out of the tumble drier, still creased and wrinkled.